Before housewives and footballers started buying Sport Utility Vehicles (SUVs), what were they actually like?

 Willys Jeep Station Wagon – the first SUV with 4WD

 Willy’s Jeep Station Wagon, Jeep Utility Wagon, and Jeep Panel Delivery were the first mass-market all-steel station wagons designed and built as passenger vehicles and were produced in the United States from 1946 to 1964.

 The Wagon is notably known as Willy’s most successful post-World War II model, with over 300,000 wagons and its variants built in the U.S.

 After the introduction of the Four-Wheel Drive (4WD) option in 1949, the 2WD was sold as “Station Wagon” while the 4WD was marketed as “Utility Wagon”.

-But still, you’d get a decent vote for the Chevrolet Carryall Suburban which date back to 1935 and is referred to as the first SUV in history.
+But still, you’d get the most vote for the Chevrolet Carryall Suburban which dates back to 1935 and is referred to as the first SUV in history.

 The Chevrolet Suburban is a full-size SUV from Chevrolet.
-It has traditionally been one of the general Motor’s most profitable vehicles and referred to the longest continuously used automobile nameplate in production because the name started in 1934.
+It has traditionally been one of the general Motor’s most profitable vehicles and referred to as the longest continuously used automobile nameplate in production because the name started in 1934.